Security-Onion-Solutions/securityonion-docs/idh.rst

      iptables -D INPUT -p tcp -m tcp --dport 80 -j ACCEPT

 2) Service-specific config, like SSH version string.
-All of the defaults for these types of configuration can be found in the following files on the Manager:
+All of the defaults for these types of configuration can be found in the following files on the manager:

 ``/opt/so/saltstack/default/salt/idh/defaults/$Service.defaults.yaml``

-Both of these configurations can be implemented by editing the node's minion pillar, which is stored on the Manager in ``/opt/so/saltstack/local/pillar/minions/$IDH-Hostname_idh.sls``.
+Both of these configurations can be implemented by editing the node's minion pillar, which is stored on the manager in ``/opt/so/saltstack/local/pillar/minions/$IDH-Hostname_idh.sls``.

 Custom Configuration - Example Port Change